-- (a) Living or sleeping accommodations for servants in connection with a use listed in Use Groups 1 and 2; - (b) Living or sleeping accommodations for caretakers in connection with any use listed in Use Groups 3 through 18 inclusive, provided that:

-1. no building contains more than one living or
+- (a) Living or sleeping accommodations for servants in connection with a use listed in Use Groups 1 and 2; - Living or sleeping accommodations for caretakers in connection with any use listed in Use Group 3 through 18, inclusive, provided that: - no building contains more than one living or sleeping accommodation, for caretakers: - no such living or sleeping accommodation shall exceed 1200 square feet of floor area; - 3. the owner shall sign a Restrictive Declaration that any such caretaker will provide maintenance and/or repair services, and containing a list of services to be performed by such caretaker.

-sleeping accommodation for caretakers.

-2. no such living or sleeping accommodation shall

-exceed 1200 square feet of floor area, and

-- 3. the owner shall sign a Restrictive Declaration that any such caretaker will provide maintenance and/or repair services, and containing a list of services to be performed by such caretaker.
 Such restrictive Declaration shall be recorded in the Office of the City Register, or, where applicable, the County Clerk's Office, of the county where the building is located.
-A copy of such declaration shall be provided to the Department of Buildings. - (c) Living or sleeping accommodations in connection with commercial or manufacturing uses, including living or sleeping accommodations in connection with a studio listed in Use Group 9, provided that ens and

-1. no building contains more than two kitch-

-2. no such living or sleeping accommodations are located in a C7, C8 or manufacturing district.
+A copy of such declaration shall be provided to the Department of Buildings; and - in C6-2M, C6-4M, M1-5M, M1-6M, M1-5A, M1-5B districts and the LMM Special District, no living or sleeping accommodation for caretakers is permitted in any building which contains a residential use or a joint living-work quarter for artists. - (c) Living or sleeping accommodations in connection with commercial or manufacturing uses, including living or sleeping accommodations in connection with a studio listed in Use Group 9, provided that - 1. no building contains more than two kitchens and - no such living or sleeping accommodations are located in a C7.
+C8 or manufacturing district.